Contact us whenever you need it!

 +1 855 997 0206

-Contact Hours: Sun-Sat 8am - 10pm ET
+Contact Hours: Sun-Sat 9am - 7pm ET

-What Is a Surrogate Decision Maker?
+What Is the Meaning of a Surrogate Decision Maker?

 A surrogate decision maker, also called a healthcare proxy, is an individual appointed to make medical decisions on behalf of someone incapacitated by injury or illness.
 They can also be appointed to take charge when you lack the mental capacity to make decisions in conditions such as:

-Overall, two surrogate consent laws are recognized; hierarchy surrogate consent laws and consensus surrogate consent laws.
+Overall, two surrogate consent laws are recognized: Hierarchy surrogate consent laws and Consensus surrogate consent laws.
 The following table compares the two laws.

 Hierarchy Surrogate Consent Laws Consensus Surrogate Consent Laws